apigear-io/apigear-docs/docs/objectapi/core.md

     array: true
 ```

-Primitive types are always start with a lower case character and symbols always with an upper case character.
+Primitive types always start with a lower case character and symbols always with an upper case character.

 :::tip
 The code templates will change the casing based on the target language preferences.